triffic-tang/triffic-tang.github.io/_posts/2013-10-10-learning-resources.md

 ## [Free Code Camp](https://www.freecodecamp.org/)

 My personal favourite for learning full stack web development.
-Tst.
+Tst. something.
 They offer a great front and back end curriculum that requires you to complete a variety of projects in order to apply the knowledge that you learn during the lessons.
 As a bonus, at the end of the curriculum you will have a few impressive projects under your belt for your portfolio.

 ## [Codecademy](https://www.codecademy.com/)